Beginning genetic material i.e., the template is different in all three types of PCR– regular, RT PCR and qPCR.

-PCR and RT PCR techniques can only determine the presence or absence of a specific genetic fragment in a sample.
-However, qPCR has the competence to not only indicate the absence or presence of a gene but also to determine and show the amount of genetic material.
-For this reason, PCR and RT PCR are classified as qualitative techniques, while qPCR is classified as quantitative in nature.
+PCR and RT PCR only determine the presence or absence of a specific genetic fragment in a sample.
+However, qPCR has the competence to state the absence or presence of a gene in a given sample.
+As well as it can determine the amount of genetic material.
+For this reason, we classify PCR and RT PCR as qualitative techniques.
+Whereas qPCR is a quantitative technique.

 Fundamental Principles behind PCR, RT PCR and qPCR

-- The PCR is based on the elemental idea of DNA amplification by altering the temperature zones for denaturation, primer annealing and strand elongation.
+- PCR relies on the elemental idea of DNA amplification by altering the temperature zones.

-- Whereas qPCR solely depends on the use of fluorescent dyes and probes that emit fluorescence as the reaction continues and keeps on increasing with the increase in the PCR product.
+- qPCR depends on fluorescent dyes and probes that emit fluorescence as the reaction proceeds.
+This fluorescence keeps on increasing with the increase in the PCR product.

-PCR, RT PCR and real-time PCR or qPCR have become a normal part of human life after the covid pandemic outbreak, as has been mentioned very often in the past two years.
-So, it becomes important to have the exact knowledge and a thorough understanding of these molecular biology techniques.
+PCR, RT PCR and qPCR have become a normal part of human life after the covid pandemic outbreak.
+Thereby it becomes important to have a thorough understanding of these molecular biology techniques.

 People certainly get confused between these terminologies and consider them synonymous.
-In order to emphasise the point of distinction between the three terms, here we will briefly summarise them throughout this content.
+This content emphasises key differences between these three techniques.

 Content: PCR, RT PCR Vs qPCR